IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 Period: 100 ms
 ```

-This produced the first complete vehicle-on-like response from the cluster:
+This produced the first complete vehicle-on-like [response](response) [page](https://photos.app.goo.gl/RNy5MMReFZ9sGrSt6) from the cluster:

 - Gauge backlighting turned on.
 - Display backlighting turned on.
 - The warning lamps turned on.
-- The display began cycling through warnings for missing vehicle systems.
+- The display began cycling through warnings for missing vehicle systems (due to information not being supplied by the other CAN B network).
 - Two chimes were heard during the first test.
-- The speedometer made a very small movement.
+- The speedometer made a very small movement

 The small speedometer movement was not a valid speed indication because no wheel-speed data was being sent.
 It was most likely a startup, zeroing, or stepper-motor initialization movement.